 - A. Facility doors should be kept closed whenever feasible.
-The opening of doors should occur only momentarily for entry and exit.
-The installation of self-closing doors, heavy-duty plastic curtains, or other safe means of limiting fugitive odors should be considered. - B. Acquire specially designed cannabis dumpsters with sealed lids for handling of cannabis waste.
-Keep lids closed. - C. Consider using plastic bags to line plastic totes to contain/seal cannabis between areas as well as during offsite transport.
-The build-up of cannabis particulate and oil on inside surfaces of totes is a source of fugitive odors. - D. Consider providing employees with uniform garments and/or professional laundry services with encouragement or requirements to change clothes prior to leaving the facility. - E. Provide properly sealed vehicles for transportation of cannabis outside of facilities, both smaller golf cart type vehicles inside the project perimeter and larger export trucks used to transport products offsite for sale.
+The opening of doors should occur only momentarily for entry and exit, especially in areas of cannabis processing.
+The installation of self-closing doors, heavy-duty plastic curtains, or other safe means of limiting fugitive odors should be considered. - B. Keep all packaging activities within the perimeter of its odor control system.
+Have contingency methods in place so that variations in weather conditions (especially hot weather) do not necessitate the relocation of processing outside. - C. Acquire specially designed cannabis dumpsters with sealed lids for handling of cannabis waste.
+Keep lids closed. - D. Consider using plastic bags to line plastic totes to contain/seal cannabis between cultivation and packaging areas as well as during offsite transport.
+The build-up of cannabis particulate and oil on inside surfaces of totes is a source of fugitive odors. - E. Consider providing employees with uniform garments and/or professional laundry services with encouragement or requirements to change clothes prior to leaving the facility. - F. Provide properly sealed vehicles for transportation of cannabis outside of facilities, both smaller golf cart type vehicles inside the project perimeter and larger export trucks used to transport products offsite for sale.